pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 These steps walk you through:

 - Connecting your local system to your AKS cluster.
-- Enabling the use of a browser-based Kubernetes dashboard you can use to monitor your deployment.
+- Enabling the use of a web browser-based Kubernetes dashboard you can use to monitor your deployment.
 - Performing the Helm commands required to complete your deployment of Pega Platform on to your AKS environment.